sepal-contrib/clip-time-series/doc/en.rst

     The images will be removed from your gdrive after the creation of the pdf to save space

-Then the module will give you a clickable link in the green button and a preview of the first page of the pdf
+Then the module will give you a clickable link in the green button and a preview of the first page of the :code:`pdf`

 .. image:: https://raw.githubusercontent.com/openforis/clip-time-series/master/doc/img/output_shape_planet.png
     :alt: results